Peek (mobile Internet device): History

-In September 2008, the original Peek email device was launched in the United States and was sold at the price of USD$99.00.
+In September 2008, the original Peek email device was launched in the United States and was sold at the price of USD99.00.
 On September 12, 2008, Peek received its first review in a major outlet when David Pogue called it "sweet", "simple" and "elegant", and predicted that Peek's model would win "quiet, gradual popular acceptance by normal people".

 In April 2009, Peek launched their second device, the Peek Pronto, which supported Push email ('instant' delivery), Microsoft Exchange, increased support for email attachments (PDFs, DOC, and pictures), and unlimited texting support.

 TwitterPeek is a mobile device that allows users to send and receive tweets using Twitter.
 It is the first Twitter-only mobile device.
 It went on sale on November 3, 2009.
-Its price was set at USD$100.00 and came with six months of service.
-The service costs USD$8.00 monthly, but users could also pay USD$200.00 upfront for lifetime service.
+Its price was set at USD100.00 and came with six months of service.
+The service costs USD8.00 monthly, but users could also pay USD200.00 upfront for lifetime service.

 In 2010, Peek refreshed its lineup with Peek 9, adding Facebook, Twitter, and other social and news features.

 In 2011, the first 3rd party handsets were launched by fast-growing producers such as MicroMax in India.
 The Peek software brings smartphone features to these low-cost handhelds.

 In 2012, Peek announced that it was going to end support for all Peek devices and instead shift its attention to the cloud.